-5.16 National Children's Training and Counselling Services centre at Paraththa.
+5.16 National Children's Training and Counseling Services center at Paraththa.

-National Children's Training and Counseling Services Centre at Paraththa can be cited as an institution established to meet the counseling requirement of girl children who suffer mental problems as a result of abuse or violation of child rights.
+National Children's Training and Counseling Services Center at Paraththa can be cited as an institution established to meet the counseling requirement of girl children who suffer mental problems as a result of abuse or violation of child rights.
 This is the only child care institution established under the Department of Probation and Child Care under the Central Government.

-It is possible to get counseling, vocational training and formal education for those who have been deprived of such education from this centre for 20 children at a time.
-Children are admitted for training at this institution on reference by Child Rights Promotion Officers performing duties at divisional level, court orders and girls referred by court order and admitted on the recommendation of the Provincial Commissioner of Probation.
+It is possible to get counseling, vocational training and non-formal education for those who have been deprived of formal education from this center for 20 children at a time.
+Girl children, on reference by Child Rights Promotion Officers performing duties at divisional level and referred by court orders, are admitted to this institution for training on the recommendation of the Provincial Commissioner of Probation.

 All girl children are given residential counseling and training within a period of 06 months.
-Three female Assistant wardens, watchers, officer in charge of the institution and educational instructresses ensure the safety of children during that period.
+Three female Assistant wardens, watchers, officer in charge of the institution and Non-formal Educational Instructresses ensure the safety of children during that period.